 - Sarcoptic mange is highly contagious, so if you have several dogs and one appears to have it, treat them all — otherwise they’ll just keep passing it back and forth.
 Even after beginning treatment, dogs can be contagious for about a month.
 Keep infected dogs quarantined during this time.

-Demodectic Mange (Demodicosis Or Red Mange)
+Demodectic Mange (Demodicosis Or Red Mange): Causes, Symptoms, & Treatments

 Puppies catch this mite from their mother during the first few days after birth.
 Most pups suffer no ill effects, but some develop mange.
 This could be due to genetic factors or a compromised immune system.

 - Generalized demodicosis causes the same scaly skin and hair loss that you see in localized mange, but it can affect the whole body.
 Most sufferers are young dogs, although an older dog with a weakened immune system can also get it.
 Older dogs definitely need to be taken to the vet to find out why their immune system isn’t handling the mites.